 New restrictions are causing a desperate demand from those dependent on prescription opiate painkillers.
-People who are addicted to opioids are willing to go to great lengths to obtain their drugs, such as getting them without a prescription.
+People addicted to opioids are willing to go to great lengths to obtain their drugs, such as getting them without a prescription.

 Dozens of States are Placing Strict Rules in the Number of Prescription Painkillers Doctors Can Prescribe

 Overdoses from painkiller opioids kill more than 115 people per day in the United States.
 One of the main reasons is that doctors have been prescribing more than patients need.
 Pain specialists underestimated the power and adverse consequences of long-term opioid intakes.
-Although there are exceptions for patients suffering from terminal diseases or those on extreme pain, there are strict limitations of the amounts doctors can prescribe for temporary pain from surgery, injury, or illness.
+Although there are exceptions for patients suffering from terminal diseases or those in extreme pain, there are strict limitations of the amounts doctors can prescribe for temporary pain from surgery, injury, or illness.

 Opioid Laws Varies by State